-Together with the public entities of Bonaire and Saba, the Public Entity of St Eustatius (OLE) has drawn up a draft island ordinance for childcare.
+The Public Entity of Sint Eustatius (OLE), in collaboration with the public entities of Bonaire and Saba, has drawn up a draft island ordinance for childcare.
 The Executive Council of St. Eustatius has presented the draft Island Ordinance Childcare to the Island Council.
 The draft island ordinance has been approved by the Island Council, it came into effect on January 1 of 2020.

-The moment the island ordinance comes into force, all children’s centres must have an operating license to provide childcare.
+The island ordinance came into force in January 2020.
+From that moment on all children’s centers must have an operating license to provide childcare.
 In order to obtain and maintain this license one should meet several quality requirements, such as a pedagogical policy plan, a minimum level of education, a maximum number of professionals per master group.

-All childcare centres must have a license.
-For those organizations that existed before December 2017, there is a transition period to ensure that all new requirements can be met.
+All childcare centers must have a license.
+For those organizations that existed before December 2017, there was a transition period to ensure that all new requirements could be met.
 An application for a license has to be submitted to the OLE.